Weddings24 Apr 20265 MIN

 When entrepreneurs turn wedding planners

-Shobhita: It took us about a year and a half to put together and we actually did it ourselves, without any planners.
+Shobhita: It took us about a year and a half to put together and we actually had to do most of it ourselves, as we didn’t have a planner we could actually rely on.
 So between Accra, where we live, New York where we had the wedding, Canada where my family lives, and India where we had to travel for our outfits and supplies, it really put entrepreneurial skills to the test.
 There were Google Sheets, Powerpoint presentations and everything.
 I even used AI for smaller details like naming the cocktails or even to find vendors.

 Kavaneet: We had already been working together for years so we were comfortable with sharing spreadsheets, tagging each other, ‘project managing’.
 It was a language we were comfortable with.

 Shobhita: We’re really good with dividing things up.
-So if I had a really stressful time at work, then Kavi would pick up the slack on the planning, or sometimes if we had time we would do a sprint together for things like the hotel.
+So if I had a really busy time at work, then Kivi would pick up the slack on the planning, or sometimes we would do a sprint together for things like locking down the dream hotel.
 It was a lot of moments of intensity and also a lot of having each other’s back.

 A melting pot of cultures

 Shobhita: We really tried to incorporate a little bit of West African influence into our wedding, make it more global.
-So the dance troupe we had perform at the sangeet wore customised outfits that were made using kente, a cloth that’s really typical of Ghana, and then they did a dance that incorporated Afrobeats and bhangra which was really cool.
-Later in the evening, we had a DJ and a tabla performer who was great to dance to.
+So the dance troupe, led by Divya Raj, we had perform at the sangeet wore customised outfits that were made using kente, a cloth that’s part of Ghana’s heritage, and then they did a dance that incorporated Afrobeats and bhangra which was really cool.
+Earlier in the evening, we had a fusion tabla artist perform, Mankaran Singh Bhasin, the energy was amazing and he got everyone dancing.

 Kavaneet: Honestly one of the best parts was how much music and dance brings people together from different parts of the world.

-Shobita: The music was really important for us.
-We made customised playlists for each event ourselves and gave it to the hotel to play, even at like breakfast or tea time.
+Shobhita: The music was really important for us.
+We made customised playlists for each event ourselves and gave it to the hotel to play, even at breakfast or tea time.

 Shobhita: The wedding was held at a gurudwara and even there I had very specific kirtans that I wanted to be sung.